aws-samples/amazon-sagemaker-with-nvidia-bionemo/README.md

 12. Select the remaining default options to create your secret.

+## Examples

+### Generate ESM-1nv sequence embeddings using an Amazon SageMaker Real-Time Inference Endpoint

+The **deploy-ESM-embeddings-server.ipynb** notebook describes how to deploy the pretrained esm-1nv model as an endpoint for generating sequence embeddings.
+In this case, all of the required configuration files are already included in the BioNeMo framwork.
+You only need to specify the name of your model and your NGC API secret name in AWS Secrets Manager.

+### Train ESM-1nv on Protein Sequences from UniProt

+The **train-ESM.ipynb** notebook describes how to pretrain or fine-tune the esm-1nv model using a sequence data from the UniProt sequence database.
+In this case, you will need to create a configuration file and upload it with the training script when creating the job.
+You should not need to modify the training script.
+Once the training has finished the Nemo checkpoints will be available in S3.

 ## Security

 Amazon S3 now applies server-side encryption with Amazon S3 managed keys (SSE-S3) as the base level of encryption for every bucket in Amazon S3.
 However, for particularly sensitive data or models you may want to apply a different server- or client-side encrption method, [as described in the Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingEncryption.html).